datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 date: "2025-02-10T10:16:57Z"
 description: "Phoenix is an open-source AI platform developed by Build Up and datavaluepeople to aid peacebuilding through social media analysis.
-Launched in January 2025, it addresses challenges like large data processing, limited technical expertise, and multi-language classification.
+Launched in January 2025, it addresses challenges like large data processing, limited technical expertise, and under-resourced-language classification.
 Key features include a user-friendly interface, secure authentication, data scraping, and multilingual classification.
 Phoenix has already supported over 50 peacebuilders, processed terabytes of data, and gained recognition at the Paris Peace AI Forum.
 A public-good platform, making advanced AI tools accessible for conflict analysis of digital spaces.
 Phoenix exemplifies how collaboration and ethical AI can drive global peacebuilding efforts."
 author: benjamin
 linkedin_link:
 hackernews_link: